0mar77/personal-portfolio-css/README.md

 ## Usage

-Click on the link to open website[https://0mar77.github.io/personal-portfolio-css/]
+- Click on the link to open website[https://0mar77.github.io/personal-portfolio-css/]
+- Click on the link to open repository[https://github.com/0mar77/personal-portfolio-css]

 ## Project Page URL